Eustachius Roche: Career

 On 27 December 1588 Edinburgh council allowed Roche the same lease or "tack" of lands at Newhaven, as the Englishmen had before, meaning the works previously set to Cornelius de Vos and his partners.
 The works were at the shore of the Wester Links of Leith between Wardie Brow and St Nicolas Chapel.
 In July 1590 he was asked to pay three years arrears of rent for the Newhaven holding.
 He gave up his lease on 12 May 1592.

 In 1592 David Lindsay of Edzell complained to the Privy Council about Roche and his contract for metals.
 Lindsay had discovered copper on his lands of Glen Esk and Edzell.
 But Roche had a monopoly on mining in Scotland, so Lindsay offered to form a partnership.
 He wanted the Privy Council to summon Roche and make him form a partnership or allow Lindsay to manage his own mines.
 Accordingly, Roche and Lindsay formed a partnership, and Roche was to pay his share of Lindsay's costs to date.
 This was a manoeuvre to wrongfoot Roche.

 Soon after, in June 1592, the Parliament of Scotland created a new office, the Master of Metals to be in charge of mines and refining.
 John Lindsay of Menmuir, the brother of David Lindsay, was appointed.
-In order to ensure Roche resigned his rights, information damaging his reputation was collected from the Dutch Republic and Flanders by the means of the diplomat Adrian Damman, the Conservator of Scottish Privileges at Veere, and a Scottish merchant in Antwerp, Jacques or Jacob Barron, and it was said he was of "evil fame."
+In order to ensure Roche resigned his rights, information damaging his reputation was collected from the Dutch Republic and Flanders by the means of the diplomat Adrian Damman, and a Scottish merchant in Antwerp, Jacques or Jacob Barron, and it was said he was of "evil fame."
 The murder of one of his workmen, Nicholas van Raust, at the lead mine by a man called Gibson was deemed irrelevant to mining issues.

-Robert Jousie, whose business partner Thomas Foulis had a copper mine, wrote to the Conservator of Privileges, Robert Dennistoun, about an old legal case concerning Roche, who confirmed "It imports no small dishonour and interest to his Majesty and the country so long to suffer an infamous person to have charge of the mines."
+Robert Jousie, whose business partner Thomas Foulis had a copper mine, forwarded a letter from Lord Menmuir to the Conservator of Privileges at Veere, Robert Denniston, about an old legal case concerning Roche.
+Denniston confirmed "It imports no small dishonour and interest to his Majesty and the country so long to suffer an infamous person to have charge of the mines."

 Archibald Napier of Merchiston Castle responded to the act appointing Lindsay and advised on the "reduction", the legal challenge, to Roche's contract.
 While interested parties were submitting their views to the Privy Council, Marion Douglas, the wife of George Douglas of Parkhead, was trying to manage their lead and silver mines in August 1592.
 She wrote to Menmuir about the uncertain status of their contract in the new legislative framework.
 She had to put the workmen to other tasks, or lay them off.

 Eustachius Roche's mining rights were removed, and he may have left Scotland for a time.
 His son Frederick was baptised in Edinburgh on 2 August 1597, and David Lindsay of Edzell was a witness.